codythegreat/dss/README.md

 Note that you will need to include `title`, `areaX`, `areaY`, and `slides` variables inside your txt file.
 See the sample files for more details.

-### Limitations

-The current version of DSS supports slides consisting of up to 5000 characters.
-This translates to about 70x70.
-The sample files are 50x15 and 100x25.

-We are hoping to add a solution that would dynamically allocate memory for the slide's content.

 ### Contributing

 Contribution to the project is welcome and encouraged.
 If you'd like to contribute please follow these guidelines: